Aussie Stunner Madi Edwards Sizzles By The Pool In a Strappy Red Bikini

 Madi Edwards is back in a bikini on Instagram, much to the delight of her thousands of fans.

-On Monday, the Aussie stunner took to her account on the social media platform late in the evening to share a sizzling set of snaps that sent temperatures soaring on her feed.
+Late on Monday, the Aussie stunner took to her account on the social media platform to share a sizzling set of snaps that sent temperatures soaring.
 The upload included two photos of Madi in Los Angeles, California, where the babe was seen enjoying a beautiful day out by the pool.

 Of course, a day by the water called for the perfect swimwear, and Madi’s didn’t disappoint.
-The model looked smoking hot in a strappy bikini from Janthee Berlin that left very little to the imagination, making for a display that proved impossible to be ignored.
+The model looked smoking hot in a strappy bikini from Janthee Berlin that left very little to the imagination.

-Madi sizzling in her itty-bitty red two-piece that popped against her deep, all-over tan and did way more showing than covering up.
-The set included a halter-style top that showcased her toned arms and boasted triangle shaped-cups and a plunging neckline that left an ample amount of cleavage well within eyesight.
-The number also featured extra-long ties that were wrapped tight around Madi’s torso, highlighting her flat midsection and slender frame.
+Madi sizzled in her itty-bitty red two-piece that popped against her deep, allover tan.
+The set included a triangle-style top that showcased her toned arms and boasted a plunging neckline that left an ample amount of cleavage well within eyesight.
+The number also featured extra-long ties that were wrapped tightly around Madi’s torso, highlighting her flat midsection and slender frame.

-On her lower half, the social media sensation sported a pair of matching bikini bottoms that were arguably even more risque than the top half of her look.
+On her lower half, the social media sensation sported a pair of matching bikini bottoms.
 The number covered only what was necessary and left her sculpted legs completely bare thanks to its daringly high-cut design.
 A swipe to the second photo of the upload saw Madi standing with her back to the camera, revealing her bikini’s racy thong style that exposed her pert derriere in its entirety as well.
-Meanwhile, its thin waistband was tied in dainty bows high up on her hips to accentuate her trim waist.
+Meanwhile, the thin waistband was tied in dainty bows high up on her hips.

-Madi added a gold nameplate necklace and small hoop earrings to her pool day look that gave it just the right amount of bling.
-She wore her blond tresses down and perfectly parted in the middle, and sported a minimal makeup look that allowed her natural beauty to shine.
+Madi added a gold nameplate necklace and small hoop earrings to her pool day look to give it just the right amount of bling.
+She wore her blond tresses down and perfectly parted in the middle, and sported a minimal makeup application that allowed her natural beauty to shine.

 View this post on Instagram